fbpx skip to Main Content

 • If you have completed 6 credit hours of Spanish, you will select SPAN 201

-• If you have completed 9 credit hours of Spanish, you may select SPAN 202
+• If you have completed 9 credit hours of Spanish, you will select SPAN 202

-• If you have completed 12 credit hours of Spanish, you may select SPAN 370 or similar
+• If you have completed 12 credit hours of Spanish, you will select SPAN 306 Experiencing Spanish Abroad

-• If you have completed 18 credit hours of Spanish, you may select SPAN 470 or similar
+• If you have completed 18 credit hours of Spanish, you may select SPAN 306 or SPAN 455 Advanced Spanish Studies

 2. For your next 3 or 4 courses (9 or 12 credit hours), you have the following options: